 Governments can also create smart contracts to release social security payments to qualified recipients.
 Using smart contracts makes transactions faster as there’s no need for time-consuming manual approval.

-With a regulated blockchain, businesses have a platform where they can automate and send payments in a fast and secure way.
-Also, governments can oversee these transactions and ensure that government regulation is adhered to.
+With a regulated blockchain, businesses have a platform where they can automate and send payments in a fast and secure way; governments can oversee these transactions and ensure that regulation is adhered to.

-Fortunately, L3COS, as the first blockchain-based operating system, provides a robust platform where businesses can build ideal mass payment processing systems.
+L3COS, as the first quantum-safe blockchain-based operating system, provides a robust platform where businesses can build ideal mass payment processing systems.